gbif/regionalnodes/sessions.md

 **Format** These sessions will guide participants through a practical demo on the selected topic.
 The sessions will be recorded and made available from this page after the event.
 The demos will be grouped into themes.

-### Group 1 – data mobilization training and guidance on sequence-derived data mobilization
+### Group 1 – Data mobilization training and guidance on sequence-derived data mobilization

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/568827627?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Live demo Group 1 &amp;ndash; data mobilization training and guidance on sequence-derived data mobilization"></iframe></div>